 While DFPS and OCBCT anticipated transition and early implementation challenges, DFPS and OCBCT did not anticipate that the first transitions to Stage II would occur just as the coronavirus disease 2019 (COVID-19) outbreak began.
-DFPS and OCBCT are also managing the transition during a time in which DFPS and its provider community are implementing systemic changes that have resulted from the federal foster care lawsuit.
-These external factors have impacts on both foster care capacity building (Stage I objective) and the ability to exit children from conservatorship to a permanent placement (Stage II objective) statewide.ii
+These external factors have impacts on both foster care capacity building (Stage I objective) and the ability to exit children from conservatorship to a permanent placement (Stage II objective) statewide.
+Given that Belong has yet to acquire a full year in Stage I or Stage II, their data is exempt from the below summaries as they are not comparable to any of the current comparison populations.